Drive a Husky¶

 Open a terminal window (Ctrl + Alt + T), and enter the following:

-sudo apt-get update sudo apt-get install ros-indigo-husky-desktop sudo apt-get install ros-indigo-husky-simulator
+sudo apt-get update sudo apt-get install ros-kinetic-husky-desktop sudo apt-get install ros-kinetic-husky-simulator

 Running a Virtual Husky¶